qmacro/qmacro.github.io/src/posts/2023-03-29-learning-from-community-solutions-on-exercism.md

   [.[]] | add + 0;
 ```

-As I mentioned earlier in this post, `.[]` is the [array / object value iterator](https://stedolan.github.io/jq/manual/#Array/ObjectValueIterator:.[]) and whereas when I mentioned it before, it was used to iterate over array values, i.e. the elements of the `ingredients` array.
+As I mentioned earlier in this post, `.[]` is the [array / object value iterator](https://stedolan.github.io/jq/manual/#Array/ObjectValueIterator:.[]).
+When I mentioned it back then, it was used to iterate over array values, i.e. the elements of the `ingredients` array.

 Now here it's being used to iterate over the values in an object.
-Not the keys, the values, i.e. `44`, `539` and `265`.
+Not the keys, but the values, i.e. `44`, `539` and `265`.
 When I looked at it, I was reminded of the jq manual section on [map and map_values](https://stedolan.github.io/jq/manual/#map(x),map_values(x)) which says:

 > `map(x)` is equivalent to `[.[] | x]`.
 In fact, this is how it's defined.
 Similarly, `map_values(x)` is defined as `.[] |= x`.